 top of page

-A visit to an island and two recipes with tomatoes
+A visit to an island and a recipe for tomatoes au gratin

 Sometimes it's good to detach from the world and find time for ourselves.
 When I do so, I usually escape to an island and do nothing but walk, wander around and relax.
 Last Monday I happened to be free in the afternoon, so after lunch I went to Fondamenta Nove and took a vaporetto for Sant' Erasmo.